gaotongfei/bing-pic/README.md

 ## How to use it?

-You just clone this repo
+You just clone this repo.

 `git clone https://github.com/gaotongfei/get-bing-pictures-of-the-day.git`

-Then install the requirements
+Then install the requirements.

 `pip install -r requirements.txt`

-Run `python3 crawler.py`
+Run `python3 crawler.py`.

-You can find the image in the dictory `bing_image`
+You can find the image in the dictory `bing_image`.

 ## How to download the pic daily?

 Learn more about [`crontab`][1]

-## Use the picture as the background of your sites
+## Use the picture as the background of your sites.

 just add this css code into your css file.